-- no compaction 300kg/m3 - 500kg/m3 minimum with bulldozer or tracked loader - 650kg/m3 minimum with smallest specialised landfill compactor (handles 500t/d working with a bulldozer) - 1,000kg/m3 minimum with largest specialised landfill compactor (handles 1000t/d working with a bulldozer, so only for very large landfills)
+- no compaction 300kg/m3 - 500kg/m3 minimum with bulldozer or tracked loader - 650kg/m3 minimum with smallest specialised landfill compactor (handles 500t/d working with a bulldozer) or large bulldozer well operated. - 1,000kg/m3 minimum with largest specialised landfill compactor (handles 1000t/d working with a bulldozer, so only for very large landfills)

-Because of the size of the controlled landfill, it is proposed to use a large bulldozer which will be a suitable size to be able to push and shape the waste quantities and provide some compaction, say D7 or equivalent.
+Because of the size of the controlled landfill, it is proposed to purchase a large bulldozer which will be a suitable size to be able to push and shape the waste quantities and provide some compaction, say D7 or equivalent.